-For medications ordered directly from Canada, the CIPA member must have a Canadian physician review patient information before authorizing a Canadian prescription.
+For medications ordered directly from our Canadian pharmacies, the CIPA member must have a Canadian physician review patient information before authorizing a Canadian prescription.

 Fraudulent sites are those that masquerade as something they are not: they aren’t Canadian, they aren’t pharmacies, and they certainly aren’t CIPA certified – yet they hijack our seal to deceive you.